 The Colorantic team is proud to present its latest collaboration with the talented Rosalie Taillefer-Simard!
 Discover her first project with our products!
-We will not lie to you, it is exciting.
+We will not lie, it is exciting.

-Hello !
-Today I present to you my first project made with Colorantic products.
+Hello!
+Today I present to you my first project using Colorantic products.
 It is a paint that is entirely made in Quebec in addition to being eco-friendly!
 I will therefore explain to you how I carried out my project.
-The furniture that I am presenting to you was already there when I bought my house.
-I kept it to give it a second life.
+The piece of furniture that I am presenting to you today was already there when I bought my house.
+I decided to kept it to give it a second life.
 Originally the furniture was stained and varnished.
-Since the original colour is not really trendy and I have a great red wall in my living room with furniture in shades of white, I chose the colour Ballerina for this furniture.
+Since the original colour is not really trendy and I have a big red wall in my living room with furniture in shades of white, I chose the colour Ballerina for this piece of furniture.
 It really is a colour that feels like me!

 Step 1 – Removing the Varnish

 I started by stripping the furniture with a good varnish remover.
-You can also use a TSP.
-With the dark brown stain and the very shiny varnish, this step was necessary so that the paint adheres better to the furniture.
+With the dark brown stain and the surface being very shiny varnish, this step was necessary so that the paint adheres better to the furniture.

 Step 2 – Clean

-We take a varnish cleaner to clean the entire furniture.
-It removes all the grease and dirt on the furniture.
+We used Colorantics Varnish Remover and Cleaner to clean the entire piece of furniture.
+This helps to remove all the grease and dirt that might be on the furniture.